 Taken together, such little regulatory oversight and near impunity under the law constitutes an emerging paradigm of neoliberal policing under which the private sector buys influence and exacerbates the already violent and racist culture of public policing.

-In Detroit, some see Klein’s “shock doctrine” at work in the creation of a privatized surveillance apparatus operating to protect the business interests of mega-billionaires like Quicken Loans’ Dan Gilbert.
-Klaus outlined the role Gilbert played in the racialized subprime mortgage lending scheme, which created the financial conditions for Detroit’s revenue problems, hitting the city hard in 2008.
+In Detroit, some see Klein’s shock doctrine at work in the creation of a privatized surveillance apparatus operating to protect the business interests of mega-billionaires like Quicken Loans’s Gilbert.
+Klaus outlined the role Gilbert played in the racialized subprime mortgage lending scheme, which created the financial conditions for Detroit’s revenue problems that hit the city hard in 2008.

 In two separate cases in 2011, awards of $3 million and $2 million were meted out by courts in Ohio and West Virginia to former Quicken Loans customers who judges ruled were victims of predatory lending.